Taxation of international executives

 Are there unemployment taxes in Switzerland?

 In Switzerland there is no unemployment tax.
-Employees are protected by an unemployment insurance system, to which they contribute equally with their employer (1.1 percent each subject to a salary cap of CHF126,000, 0.5 percent each on salary over CHF126,000).
+Employees are protected by an unemployment insurance system, to which they contribute equally with their employer (1.1 percent each subject to a salary cap of CHF 148,200, 0.5 percent each on salary over CHF 148,200).

 Are there additional taxes in Switzerland that may be relevant to the general assignee?
 For example, customs tax, excise tax, stamp tax, and so on.

-For three recognized churches: Swiss Protestant Church, Roman Catholic, and Christian Catholic, a church tax is levied by some cantons.
+For the recognized churches in the respective cantons (most often Swiss Protestant Church, Roman Catholic, and Christian Catholic churches) a church tax is levied by most of the cantons.

 There is a stamp duty on security transactions, transfer taxes amounting to 0.3 percent on foreign securities and 0.15 percent on Swiss securities.